Skip to main content

 • 'AAA' — 7:1 contrast — more restrictive, reduces the number of available combinations

-options.interaction (since 3.9.0) — how interaction states (normal, action, active, focus) are derived for interface.function and interface.feedback:
+options.interaction (since 3.9.0) — how interaction states (normal, action, active, focus) are derived:

 options: {